epfl-si/loginfirst/README.md

 Ensure that users log in first in a Meteor application.

-This works by delaying treatment of incoming DDP messages, until [`.setUserId()`](http://docs.meteor.com/#/full/method_setUserId) is called.
+This works by blocking client DDP messages (for method calls and subscriptions), until [`.setUserId()`](http://docs.meteor.com/#/full/method_setUserId) is called.